ossf/great-mfa-project/coupon_sending.md

 ## Sending coupon and validation code text

-Thanks so much for being willing to use these free *free* multi-factor authentication (MFA) hardware tokens!
+Thanks so much for being willing to use these
+*free* multi-factor authentication (MFA) hardware tokens!

 Below are the coupon codes for the Google Titan tokens and/or